joshuk/joshee-jekyll/_work/josh.ee.md

 <h4>Minimality</h4>

-My main motivation behind making the site minimal was that it was going to be holding text and not much else, so I didn't want to take much focus off of that with fancy layouts or flashy animations.
+My main motivation behind making the site minimal was that it was going to be holding text and not much else, so I didn't want to take much focus off of that with fancy layouts or flashy animations (at least not on the content pages).

 Another benefit of minimalism is that it makes it really easy to make tight.
 I like to think that this site is built pretty well and looks good on most devices and screen sizes, which was made much easier by not having a million moving parts.